-This is primarily SEN focused but can any truly inclusive setting should be able to use this as a checklist.
+This is blog post is primarily school-based and SEND focused, but can any education or care setting that strives to be truly inclusive should be able to use this as an environmental and relational approach based checklist or simple inclusion audit tool.
 Before you start looking at strategies or labeling a child’s actions as challenging ask yourself these questions.
-They could form an initial discussion with your team.
+They could form the basis of an interesting initial discussion with your team about how inclusive your approach is, and how it may be enabling the learning of all.

-If you cannot answer Yes to the first 13 stop and rethink your approach.
+If you cannot answer Yes to the first 13 stop and rethink your approach to inclusive education.

 The Core Questions

-Is the child a fully included, valued, and accepted part of the group?
+Is the child fully included, valued, and accepted part of the group with a clear role within their peers?

-Do they have a chance to share their interests?
+Do they have a chance to share their interests with peers and adults?

-Do you ask “What is their behaviour telling me”?
+Do you regularly ask “What is their behaviour telling me”?

-Do you ever just sit with them and share time and space?
+Do you ever just sit with them and share time and space without placing demands?

 Do they trust you?